aws-powertools/powertools-lambda-python/docs/core/event_handler/openapi.md

 ### Body parameters

-Handling JSON objects in the body of your API requests is simple with Pydantic models.
-We automate the parsing of the request bodies using the models you define, ensuring that the data structures rescived are aligned with your API's expectations.
+With Pydantic models, managing JSON objects in API request bodies is straightforward.
+The models you define automatically parse request bodies, confirming that received data structures match your API's specifications.

-Here's how to define and parse body parameters using a Pydantic model:
+To define and parse body parameters with a Pydantic model, follow this example:

 === "body_parsing.py"